vlang/v/vlib/regex/README.md

 - `$` `^` delimiter

 `^` (Caret.)
-Matches the start of the string
+Matches at the start of the string

-`?` Matches the end of the string
+`?` Matches at the end of the string

 ## Tokens

-The token are the atomic unit used by this regex engine and can be one of the following:
+The tokens are the atomic unit used by this regex engine and can be ones of the following:

 ### Simple char